-Jimmy Etheredge is Accenture’s chief executive of North America and a member of Accenture’s Global Management Committee.
+Jimmy Etheredge is Accenture’s CEO of North America and a member of the company’s Global Management Committee.
 Prior to assuming his current role in September 2019, he was senior managing director, U.S. Southeast, responsible for 10 states.
 In that role, he extended Accenture’s innovation hub network, including creating a new hub at Georgia Tech.
-An advocate of inclusive innovation, he expanded Accenture’s professional apprenticeship program to Atlanta and metro D.C., creating new pathways for workers of all skill levels to thrive in the digital economy.
+An advocate of inclusive innovation, Etheredge expanded Accenture’s professional apprenticeship program to Atlanta and metro D.C., creating new pathways for workers of all skill levels to thrive in the digital economy.

 Education: Georgia Tech

 Notable achievements: Atlanta Business Chronicle Most Admired CEO (2018), led Accenture in championing the Safe Harbor Amendment in 2016

 Best advice received: Be present, stay in the moment.
 Focus on the conversation, issue, or task at hand.
 Yoga helps too!

 Who’d play me in a biopic: Bubba Watson